-Already the school caterers use compostable packaging for most of the food sold. bottled water remains the single biggest source of single-use plastic in the school.
-We are also committed to replacing the old pipework that supplies the existing water fountains along with the installation of new water bottle refill stations but the costs involved are approximately £50k.
+We have committed to replacing the old pipework that supplies the existing water fountains along with the installation of these new water bottle refill stations but the costs involved are approximately £50k.
 The Friends of Charter School North Dulwich have set up a Just Giving Campaign to help to raise the money needed to bring this important project to life and we still need your donations to help fund this work.

 Did you know: